EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   </application:application>
   ```

-  will replace the list of associated disciplines of the application with id
+  will replace the list of associated disciplines of the application with ID
-  `123`, with the disciplines with ids `1` and `5` ("Life Sciences" and "Earth
+  `123`, with the disciplines with IDs `1` and `5` ("Life Sciences" and "Earth
   Sciences" respectively)

   Note that providing `{data}` as